Pritchardia - Fan Palm: Planting and Growing

 Planting Pritchardia

-These palms are not hardy and cannot tolerate temperatures below 5°C. Therefore, they should be grown in pots as indoor plants.
-Winter temperatures should ideally be between 10°C and 15°C – a bright but minimally heated room like a conservatory is perfect.
+These palm trees are not hardy and cannot tolerate temperatures below 5°C. Therefore, they should be grown in pots as indoor plants.
+The winter temperature should ideally be between 10°C and 15°C, making a bright, minimally heated room like a conservatory the perfect spot.

-Avoid direct sunlight, which may scorch the fronds.
+Avoid direct sunlight, as it may scorch the fronds.
 Filtered sunlight is the most suitable exposure.
-You can move your Pritchardia outdoors during summer, but always keep it sheltered from direct sun.
+You can move your Pritchardia outdoors during the summer, but always keep it sheltered from direct sunlight.

-The Pritchardia should be repotted between May and July.
+The Pritchardia should be repotted between the months of May and July.

-Choose a large pot (at least 10 L) that is deeper than it is wide, as these palms develop vertical roots.
+Choose a large pot (at least 10 L) that is deeper than it is wide, as the roots of these palm trees grow vertically.
 Ideally, opt for a terracotta pot, which is more porous.
-Ensure the pot has at least one drainage hole at the bottom.
+The pot must have at least one drainage hole at the bottom.

 The substrate should be rich and light.
-You can make your own mix using 25% compost, 25% potting soil, 25% pumice, and 25% sand.
-Alternatively, ready-to-use Mediterranean plant compost or indoor plant compost will work well.
+You can make your own by mixing 25% compost, 25% potting soil, 25% pumice, and 25% sand.
+Alternatively, ready-to-use Mediterranean plant compost or indoor plant composts are suitable.

-• Soak the palm’s pot for a few minutes;
+- Soak the palm tree’s pot for a few minutes;

-• Place pottery shards or gravel at the bottom of the pot to cover (but not block) the drainage hole(s);
+- Place pottery shards or a few gravel pieces at the bottom of the pot to cover without blocking the drainage hole(s);

-• Fill one-third of the pot with your chosen substrate;
+- Fill one-third of the pot with the chosen substrate;

-• Position the root ball in the centre, then fill gaps with the remaining substrate;
+- Place the root ball in the centre, then fill the gaps with the remaining substrate;

-• Firm the soil gently around the trunk with your fingers;
+- Firmly press the substrate around the trunk with your fingers;

-• Water thoroughly until saturated – this helps eliminate air pockets between the substrate and roots;
+- Water thoroughly until saturated: this will help minimise any potential “gaps” between the substrate and the roots;

-• Place your palm in partial shade, indoors or outdoors if temperatures allow.
+- Place your palm tree in partial shade, indoors or outdoors if the temperature allows.

 Pritchardia pacifica grown in a pot